 This is part of why we sing.
 But despite the beauty of friendship and overtones, we believe that the truth of the Gospel is better.
 We are convinced that God is perfect, all powerful, all-knowing and real.
 He created humans and the entire world, including good things like music and Chapel Hill springtimes.
 But we are far from perfect.
 Death, sickness, hatred and broken hearts abound.
 Imperfections separate us from our perfect Creator.
 And yet, God would have none of that.
 He loves us.
 Enough to give Jesus Christ as a liaison between perfection and imperfection.
 Because of what happened to Jesus on the cross, each and every single person on earth can have true life and true freedom.
 We want nothing more than for you to know this passionate, life-giving, fulfilling love.
 Once you know it, it is impossible not to sing.

-We usually hold auditions at the beginning of every semester.
-Specifics of each audition will be posted here and on our social platforms when the date is closer.
+We hold auditions at the beginning of every semester.
+Specifics of each audition will be posted here and on our social platforms.
 Come to your audition with a verse and chorus prepared of your favorite song - it could be anything!

 Get in touch with our Administrative Director, Katie Spring, at email@example.com or using this form: